Hormone Changes From Cannabis – Sperm Count Fertility Menstrual Cycles And Pregnancy

 Observations of cannabis consumption during pregnancy does indicate that rates of miscarriage, stillbirths, and other issues like low birthweight could result, although these results are difficult to tease out from influences like concurrent tobacco use.
 Laboratory studies have found that THC exposure in the early stages of pregnancy could trigger genetic changes that affect the viability of the fetus and placenta, thus causing miscarriage.
 We need more research investigating the risk of all cannabis consumption on pregnancy hormone levels; current research only looks at exposure to smoke.

 In women, research into the effects of THC on the menstrual cycle has produced inconclusive results.
 The decrease of LH that results from THC exposure can affect ovulation and cycle length.
 However, women who frequently consume cannabis appear to develop a tolerance and exhibit normal menstrual cycles.
 In addition, one study found that women in menopause did not have any LH decrease after exposure to THC.
 Another study found that the effect on LH levels was dependent on the phase of the menstrual cycle.
 Studies using animals have produced more pronounced effects of THC on the menstrual cycle, such as the inhibition of ovulation, but human studies have yet to replicate these results.

 Cannabis and Testosterone Levels

-Overall, cannabis does demonstrate an ability to affect levels of sex steroid hormones and potentially interfere with the normal functioning of fertility and sexuality.
-However, the research is inconclusive as to the extent of this interference and whether these hormones can be manipulated outside of their normal ranges.
-When prescribing hormone therapy, it is likely that cannabis consumption will be discouraged as a precautionary measure.
+Overall, cannabis does demonstrate an ability to affect levels of sex steroid hormones.
+And, to potentially interfere with the normal functioning of fertility and sexuality.
+However, the research is inconclusive, especially regarding the extent of this interference.
+It is unclear what it takes to manipulate these hormones outside of their normal ranges.
+Your doctor might discourage cannabis consumption as a precautionary measure when prescribing hormone therapy.